Introduction to XML

 Why should we use XML?

-There are many purposes of using XML like, to transport the data in a structured format from a source point to any destination and many others.
+There are many purposes of using XML, like transporting the data in a structured format from a source point to any destination and many others.
 The tags used in XML are for ensuring the structure of the data.
 The combination of tags and texts are used to store information.
-The text is surrounded by tags which are written following pre-defined rules and contains meaningful information about the enclosed text.
+The text is surrounded by tags that are written following pre-defined rules and contains meaningful information about the enclosed text.
 Thus, it is very easy to store information and transport them very easily.

 Why do we need XML?